How to Identify and Replace a Faulty PSU

 Before replacing a PSU, it's important to determine if it is indeed the cause of the problem.
 Here are some common signs of a faulty PSU:

-Strange noises or burning smell: Unusual sounds, such as grinding or buzzing noises, or a burning smell coming from the PSU, are clear indicators of a malfunctioning unit.
-In such cases, it's essential to turn off the computer immediately and disconnect the power.
+- Strange noises or burning smell: Unusual sounds, such as grinding or buzzing noises, or a burning smell coming from the PSU, are clear indicators of a malfunctioning unit.
+In such cases, it is essential to turn off the computer immediately and disconnect the power.

-System instability or crashes: If you experience frequent system freezes, blue screens of death (BSOD), or other stability issues, a faulty PSU could be the culprit.
+- System instability or crashes: Frequent system freezes, blue screens of death (BSOD), or other stability issues can also point to a faulty PSU.
 Inconsistent power delivery can cause these symptoms.

-Overheating: A failing PSU may struggle to regulate voltage properly, resulting in increased heat production.
-If you notice excessive heat around the PSU area or the entire system, it's worth investigating the PSU as a potential source.
+- Overheating: A failing PSU may struggle to regulate voltage properly, resulting in increased heat production.
+Excessive heat around the PSU area or the entire system warrants further investigation.

 Replacing a Faulty PSU